 There shall be at least two examiners for a Master's thesis.
 The examiners shall consist of an unattached internal examiner and an unattached external examiner, or alternatively of two unattached external examiners, if the faculty board finds the latter option acceptable.
+(See par.
+5.5.1 for definitions of "internal", "external" and "unattached".)

 The examiners shall be appointed by the faculty board on the recommendation of the department concerned.
 The names of the examiners shall be submitted, simultaneously and well ahead of time, via the departmental chair in consultation with the internal supervisor or, in the case of an external supervisor, with the internal co-supervisor, to the relevant faculty board for approval.
-The faculty board reports the appointments to Senate by means of the Communicative Reports, which shall include the name(s) of the supervisor and of the co-supervisor(s), where applicable.
+The faculty board reports the appointments to Senate by means of the

+Communicative Reports, which shall include the name(s) of the supervisor and of the cosupervisor(s), where applicable.